SudoForkBomb/100-days-of-code/log.md

 **Today's Progress**: Fixed retrofit and got the app working!

 **Thoughts:** Tired and irritated.
 Had to add a line this line in order to get it working ".addConverterFactory(GsonConverterFactory.create())".
 Still a little unsure why I needed it, but I guess now I need to spend more time looking up about JSON and GSON.

 **Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)

+### Day 9: January 12th, 2016

+**Today's Progress**: Did a little bit more troubleshooting and discovered the problem with the api call.
+It seems like it's making the returning with the call just fine, but it's printing an answer before the api call is complete.
+I think once I do a bit more with the design and function, outside of the api call, things will fall into place fine.

+**Thoughts:** Still a little frustrated with retrofit, but I'm understanding it a little more.
+I think I'm doing better with troubleshooting and now I'm excited to move forward with working on more design and functionality of the app.
+I want to try to work on setting the button to trigger the camera to open, and close once it's scanned the barcode.

+**Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)